ankschoubey/old-blog/_posts/2022-03-19-method-when-should.md

 method/when/should block is perfect companion for TDD, is language agnostic and can be easily used with templating features like IntelliJ's live template.

-Having specific blocks means that sentences are always written a certain way.
+Having specific blocks means that test descriptions are always written a certain way.
 This clarifies thinking and makes sharing and understanding easier.

-blogs group tests together and make them easier to find.
+Blocks group tests together, making them easier to find.

+Also, when tests run in IDE like IntelliJ, the output is much cleaner.

 # Template for JUnit